AssemblyScript/website/src/status.md

 <Wt/> <a href="https://docs.wasmtime.dev/stability-wasm-proposals-support.html" target="_blank" rel="noopener">Wasmtime</a> &nbsp;
 <Ws/> <a href="https://docs.wasmer.io/ecosystem/wasmer/wasmer-features#support-of-features-by-compiler" target="_blank" rel="noopener">Wasmer</a> &nbsp; (<sup>1</sup> native support in non-JS hosts)

-<sup>2</sup> WASI is [not a good fit](https://github.com/WebAssembly/WASI/issues/401) for AssemblyScript's use case currently and we would appreciate more cooperation.<br />
+<sup>2</sup> WASI is [not a good fit](https://github.com/WebAssembly/WASI/issues/401) for AssemblyScript's use case currently and we would appreciate at least some cooperation.<br />
 <sup>3</sup> The Wasm CG [has decided](https://github.com/WebAssembly/interface-types/issues/135) that [`DOMString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMString) (ours and JS's `String`) is out of scope of Interface Types and Module Linking.

 ## Language features